-Melanoma thickness: Breslow index seems more accurate than Clark’s.
+Thickness of the melanoma: Breslow’s index seems more accurate than Clark’s.
 The Breslow index is measured from the epidermal surface or from the base of the ulcer and is performed with a calibrated ocular micrometer.
-Patients with 1 mm thick have a 20% mortality at 10 years, while patients with tumor thickness > 4 mm have a 50% mortality at 10 years.
+Patients with 1 mm thick melanomas have 20% mortality at 10 years, while patients with tumors > 4 mm thick have 50% mortality at 10 years.
 The Breslow index is an important prognostic index in mucosal tumors.